Falls to Hotham Alpine Crossing

 I’m not going to list everything that you need here, but I will list some of the essential gear you should have for the High Country.

 Sleeping bag | You’ll want a good sleeping bag for the High Country, one that will keep you warm no matter the temperature and be lightweight enough to pack easily in your backpack.
-Sea to Summit is one of the best brands on the market and you can’t go wrong with their Spark III bag.
+Sea to Summit is one of the best brands on the market and you can’t go wrong with their Spark -9 degree bag.

 Backpack | A 65L pack is usually a good option for multi-day hikes, especially in the Alpine region when you’re going to be carrying warm gear.

 Hiking boots | I’m a bit old fashioned when it comes to my footwear and I can’t hike without my hi-cut boots.
-I’ve been wearing Keen Targhee boots for over a year now and I’m super happy with how they go on all adventures.
+I’ve been wearing Keen Targhee boots for a couple of years and I’m super happy with them on all adventures.

-PLBΒ | Any hiker, especially a solo hiker, should carry aΒ Personal Location Beacon.
+PLB | Any hiker, especially a solo hiker, should carry a Personal Location Beacon.
 For the cost, these small devices can save your life anywhere, anytime.
-If you don’t want to buy one, you can hire one from any Macpac store, find out moreΒ here.Β
+If you don’t want to buy one, you can hire one from any Macpac store, find out more here

 Power bank | I rely on my phone (maybe too much) while I’m hiking.
 From Maps.Me to recording videos to listening to music, I can recommend the BioLite power bank which will easily last days off the grid.

 Down jacket | You should be prepared for any weather on alpine adventures, so a down jacket is a must to ensure you keep warm.
-Mountain Designs Ascend range is lightweight, warm and water repellent, so it’s perfect for the High Country.
+This Patagonia Nano Down is lightweight, warm and water repellent, so it’s perfect for the High Country.

 Food and Water